Business/Computer Information Systems

 Term F: June 26, 2017 - August 10, 2017

 Admissions materials are due 2 weeks prior to the term in which you begin to attend classes.
-For example, admissions materials for Term B, 2016, are due October 3.
+For example, admissions materials for Term A, 2017, are due August 7.